LamineTourelab/Tutorial/README.md

 - [Chest X Ray Images classification with DenseNet121 and explain with GradCam on tensorflow 2](https://github.com/LamineTourelab/Tutorial/blob/main/Explainable%20AI/Xray_classification_with_densenet121_and_gradcam.ipynb)

   ### Note
-  There is an ongoing project in explainable AI applied to healthcare in collaboration with [Salvatore RAIELI](https://www.linkedin.com/in/salvatore-raieli/).
+  There is an ongoing project in explainable AI applied to healthcare in collaboration with `[Salvatore RAIELI](https://www.linkedin.com/in/salvatore-raieli/)`.
 The source code can be found at [https://github.com/SalvatoreRa/explanaibleAI](https://github.com/SalvatoreRa/explanaibleAI).
 Don't hesitate to reach out for collaboration or any question.

 ## `Data visualization`
 - [Exploratory data analysis using matplotlib plotly express and Dash](https://github.com/LamineTourelab/Tutorial/blob/main/DataViz/EDA_matplotlib_Dashboard_Dataviz.ipynb)